McAfee vs Kaspersky

 Effectiveness against malware

-The big question is which product will give the best protection against online threats, such as malware, viruses, trojans, and worms?
+The big question is which product will provide the best protection against online threats such as malware, viruses, trojans, and worms.

 To find out how each performed, I ran some tests.
 The idea was to gauge how each product fared using both real-time detection and a full system scan.
 I also ran quick scans to see how these performed and if they could detect the malware samples.
 I used test samples that are made available from EICAR (the European Institute for Computer Antivirus Research) which simulate viruses coming in different forms over both secure and insecure connections.
 Finally, I also looked at some independent test lab results for both McAfee and Kaspersky to see if they matched my own results.
 The results are below.